kirlarionov/type-script-1project/README.md

 </h1>

 ## About
- A simple application designed to get me acquainted with TypeScript
+ A simple application in which I learned about TypeScript and practiced typing components, objects, and functions, etc.

 ## Technology stack
 <p>